Easily confused with :

 Vinorelbine (not shown) is the forth Vinca-type alkaloid that is used pharmaceutically against various cancers; it is not a natural product, but a semi-synthesized derivative.

 The striking property of all these various secondary metabolites found in Lesser Periwinkle is that almost all contain two Nitrogen atoms separated by 3 carbon atoms, as shown: N-C-C-C-N (apart from those with a broken ring where the two nitrogen atoms are separated by 4 carbon atoms, as shown: N-C-C-C-C-N. Another exception is

 Scholarisine A [but that is not found in Periwinkles] where there are only 2 carbon atoms separating the 2 nitrogen atons, as shown: N-C-C-N).

 SUB-UNITS of the 'PSEUDO-DIMERS'

 Vindolene (not a German window cleaning product) are the two basic sub-units upon which Vincristine, Vincadifformine and Vindesine are based.
 [Your author can find no evidence that Lesser Periwinkle actually contains Catharanthine, and almost certainly doesn't].
-[Most articles draw catharanthine from a totally differing topological perspective (to avoid drawing a long bold line connecting bottom to top); however, for the purposes of illustration and comparison, the author has drawn it in the same perspective as Vincristine.
+[Most articles draw catharanthine from a totally differing topological perspective (to avoid drawing a long bold line connecting bottom to top); however, for the purposes of illustration and comparison, your author has drawn it in the same perspective as Vincristine.
 Both ways are chemically correct; there is no wrong way or a right way to draw it schematically, as long as the topology is identical].
 Catharinthine is found in rosy-pink